yunaxin/Spotify_Predictive_Model/README.md

 | F1-score | 0.630 | 0.745 |

 Every metric improved significantly from baseline to final, confirming that adding more features, engineering new ones, and tuning hyperparameters all contributed to better performance.

+<iframe
+  src="assets/confusion_matrix.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The confusion matrix above shows how our final model performed on the 1,200 test tracks.
+Out of 457 truly popular tracks, the model correctly identified 317 (69.1% recall) while missing 140.
+Out of 743 truly non-popular tracks, the model correctly classified 667 (89.8%) while falsely labeling 76 as popular.

+The model performs significantly better at identifying non-popular tracks than popular ones.
+This is expected given the class imbalance, with only 25% of tracks labeled popular, the model has seen fewer examples of what makes a track popular during training.
+Despite this challenge, an F1 score of 0.745 suggests the model has learned meaningful patterns from audio features, genre, and metadata to distinguish popular from non-popular tracks.